Last Reviewed August 2010

 The Minnesota Department of Human Services Child Support Enforcement Division supervises the child support program.
 County child support offices administer it by working with parents to establish and enforce support orders.
 For more information from the Dept. of Human Services, please see the first entry under Significant Internet Resources within this guide.

 Some clarifications were made to the 2005 child support/custody legislation in the 2006 session.
 Custody considerations in moving a child to another state are addressed in more detail.
-Voluntarily unemployed or underemployed parents will have child support calculated based on potential income (see Minnesota Statutes, section 518A.32, subdivision 2 for determining potential income).
+Voluntarily unemployed or underemployed parents have child support calculated based on potential income (see Minnesota Statutes, section 518A.32, subdivision 2 for determining potential income).
 The 2006 language also clarifies the support order as it relates to those who receive public assistance.
 Basic support guidelines were updated.

 For a summary of changes to child support laws in the 2007 legislative session, see the Minnesota House of Representatives Public Information publication, New Laws 2007: Child Support Changes.